willoller/minesweeper/README.md

 It prevents tiles from being clicked after the game has been lost.
 If the tile clicked is a bomb, the game ends in a loss.
 Otherwise, the tile is set to clicked, and if the tile has no danger, all adjacent tiles are also processed by `loop()`.

+The "win" condition is handled by keeping track of all the un-clicked "safe" tiles.
+When that number goes down to 0, you win!

 All the display attributes are handled by the other part of the application, written with Angular.

 One part of the gameplay which I implemented in the display side is the right-click flagging feature.
 I decided to keep this in the display so other frontend implementations could have multiple flags (like the original windows) or no flags (to make it even harder).